getkode/WhatWeather/README.md

 ![Second widget](http://getkode.files.wordpress.com/2013/05/widget-2.png?w=450)
 ![third widget](http://getkode.files.wordpress.com/2013/05/widget-3.png?w=448)

 You can get weather data from cities all over the world.
 The plugin uses the name of the city, geographic coordinate system, IP adresse or the HTML5 geolocation API.
-The plugin have also a client-server caching system by using Web Storage API and text file.
+The plugin have also a client-server caching system by using Web Storage API and text file for the server side.

 ###Demo